EduArt-Robotik/edu_robocub_rescue_stack/README.md

 ### Switching maps

 To change the map, two implementation options were compared.
-A new map can either be loaded in a map server and a completely new map server can be started for each map.
+A new map can either be loaded in a map server or a completely new map server can be activated for each map.
 Both options worked.
+A new map is loaded in this repository to change the maps.

 To provide a map for the Nav2 system, a map server is used.
 The map server node provides the map at startup.
 With load_map the map can also be exchanged while the map server node is already running.
-Instead of swapping the map, the whole map server can be "swapped" by activating and deactivating the map servers as mentioned above.
+Instead of swapping the map, the whole map server can be swapped by activating and deactivating the map servers as mentioned above.
 This is possible because a map server is a 'LifecycleNode'. [source: Map_server.cpp line 65](https://github.com/ros-planning/navigation2/blob/main/nav2_map_server/src/map_server/map_server.cpp)

 A LifecycleNode has four primary states: Unconfigured, Inactivate, Active, Finalized.
 Initially, each LifecyleNode is in the Unconfigured state, which can be transformed to the Inactive state.
 From the state, the node can become Active by puplishing the map and making it available to other nodes, such as the AMCL node.
 To change the maps, four map servers are launched at startup (with amcl_4maps.launch.py), one for each map. [source](https://design.ros2.org/articles/node_lifecycle.html)

-#### Terminal
+#### Testing form the Linux Terminal
 For testing purposes first a map change was executed by commands in the terminal.
 To load a new map `ros2 service call /map_server/load_map nav2_msgs/srv/LoadMap "{map_url: /ros/maps/map.yaml}"` must be executed. [source](https://github.com/ros-planning/navigation2/blob/main/nav2_map_server/README.md)

 To swap the map by activating and deactivating the map servers, it is necessary to query the current state of the nodes and to be able to trigger the state change.
 To get the current lifecycle state for the example node named map_server ros2 service call `/map_server/get_state lifecycle_msgs/GetState` can be executed.
 To change the state from Unconfigured to Inactive `ros2 lifecycle set /map_server configure` or `ros2 service call /lc_talker/change_state lifecycle_msgs/ChangeState "{transition: {id: 2}}"` can be executed. [source](https://index.ros.org/p/lifecycle/)